What is the dropController?

 What is the difference between 12v solenoid valves and 24v solenoid valves?

-24v valves required less current to open and, in theory, open a little quicker than their 12v counterparts.
+24v valves require slightly less current to open and, in theory, open a little quicker than their 12v counterparts.
 However, solenoid valves are mechanical devices , the speed difference is usually negligible, and you are unlikely to notice the difference.
 Because 24v valves require less current, driving multiple valves at the same time is easier with 24v.

 What system voltage do you recommend?